-Today, the Twilight Zone Tower of Terror celebrates its 20th anniversary at Walt Disney World.
+Guests have now been “dropping in” to the Twilight Zone Tower of Terror at Walt Disney World for over 25 years.
 As I believe this is a seminal Disney attraction that showcases Walt Disney Imagineering at its peak, and since there are a few very different incarnations of the Tower of Terror, I thought it’d be fun to look at how they vary around the world.

 While I normally am not a huge fan of cloning attractions, Tower of Terror is an exception, right there with Pirates of the Caribbean and Haunted Mansion.
 There are two reasons for this.
 First, all of these attractions are so good that they are deserving of homes in every park in the world (you dropped the ball, Hong Kong!).
 Second, there are enough differences among the various versions that, as a fan of these attractions, it’s actually a joy to see a ‘new’ take on a familiar concept when in the other parks.